puppetlabs/puppetlabs-apache/README.md

 #### RHEL/CentOS 6

-The [`apache::mod::passenger`][] class is not installing, because the the EL6 repository is missing compatible packages.
+The [`apache::mod::passenger`][] class is not installing, because the EL6 repository is missing compatible packages.

 #### RHEL/CentOS 7